 Pre-Colloquium Event

 The YHYS pre-event for doctoral researchers is organized Wednesday 27.11.24 from 13:00 until evening at the LUT Rantasauna, Lappeenranta.
 This pre-event will give you opportunity to get mentoring and feedback on your doctoral research in small groups as well as connect with other junior and senior researchers in your field.
 We hope to have a fun and friendly atmosphere before the main event.
-The pre-event is free but you must apply and register as places are very limited.

 Main Colloquium